cdgmstrctlr/altirra-enhanced-anticmode67/README.md

 ```

 ### KNOWN ISSUES
 The "illegal" conflicting PRIOR modes are not implemented yet for enhanced color mode, nor is PRIOR 0 fully implemented.
 In the conflict mode instances PRIOR falls back to the standard 5 color priority mode combinations.
 For PRIOR 0, PRIOR 1 is used instead.
 PRIOR values 1, 2, 4 and 8, 16, and 32 are fully implemented, and if using the standard 5 color mode instead of enhanced color, PRIOR works the same as a standard GTIA chip.
 Combining PRIOR values 16 and 32 (and GTIA enable) works as before since they don't apply to the playfield/PM graphics priorities.
+One other issue is when GRACTL bits 3 or 4 are set, player 5 (when PRIOR is enabling 5 player mode) has priority over everything, including players 1-4.
+I need to investigate whether this is a fixable bug or if it is due to the nature of my overloading the priority table with colors that overlap the player/missiles.

 Also there may be an issue with the save/load state of CHACTL and GRACTL, so saving the machine state may reset the new bits in these two registers when starting a machine from a state restore.